RatanJN/FinalProject_665/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+The chat application is designed with flexibility in mind, leveraging the Delegation and Strategy patterns which allow for easy expansion or modification.
+New object types, such as different message formats or handling strategies, can be introduced without altering the core application logic.
+This is achieved by abstracting functionalities into interfaces and using concrete implementations that can be interchanged as needed.
+For example, adding a new message type is as simple as creating a new class that implements the MessageHandler interface.
+This design enables future enhancements and integrations with minimal changes to the existing codebase.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+The implementation is kept straightforward and intuitive by adhering to the Single Responsibility Principle, ensuring that each class has a clear purpose.
+Clear naming conventions and a consistent coding style contribute to the code's readability.
+The use of well-known design patterns provides a familiar structure that other developers can quickly grasp.
+Each class and method is accompanied by concise comments that explain their functionality, which facilitates ease of maintenance and encourages best practices for software development.

 - Describe how you have avoided duplicated code and why it is important.

+Duplicated code is minimized through the use of abstract classes and interfaces which promote code reuse.
+For instance, common behaviors are encapsulated within base classes or through shared interfaces, allowing different parts of the application to utilize the same underlying logic without redundancy.
+Avoiding duplicate code is crucial as it reduces the potential for bugs and decreases the maintenance overhead.
+When a change is necessary, it can be made in a single location, ensuring consistency and reliability across the application.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+Several design patterns were strategically chosen for this project.
+The Singleton pattern ensures a single instance of the ChatManager, centralizing the management of chat rooms.
+The Observer pattern facilitates the notification process to users when messages are broadcasted, promoting loose coupling between the subject and observers.
+The Callback pattern provides a flexible way to handle incoming messages, allowing for different responses.
+Lastly, the Delegation pattern is used to offload responsibilities to specialized handlers, making the system more adaptable to change.
+These patterns were selected based on their ability to provide a clean, modular structure while addressing specific challenges in the chat application's design.

 # Maven Commands